summer-ospp/help-en/docs/mentor.md

   - Bank account and branch information
   - Contact mobile number:

-  **Note: the organizing committee will take reasonable measures to protect private data, personal identity information and other sensitive information
+  **Note: the organizing committee will take reasonable measures to protect private data, personal identity information and other sensitive information.**

   4. How to pay the foreign mentors’ bonus?